micropython/micropython/docs/psoc6/quickref.rst

 ..
     TODO: This is only applicable to the CY8CPROTO-062-4343W.
 This does not belong here.
-    TODO: Define approach on how the user gets to know the pinout diagram, alternate function of each board
-    - From board manual?
-    - From datasheet?
-    - To create a pinout diagram?

 .. note::
     Arbitrary connection of ADC channels to GPIO is not supported.
 Specifying a pin that is not connected to this block,